IamOD1/IamOD1-Grow-a-Garden-Macro/README.md

 Before starting the macro:

--ensure you extracted the macro file
+- ensure you extracted the macro file
--don't go full screen, be in windowed fullscreen
+- don't go full screen, be in windowed fullscreen
--Set your roblox camera mode to the following --> default(classic) -put "Recall Wrench" in the 2nd hot bar slot --> macro may bug out and not automatically do it -have 5-10 things in your hotbar
+- Set your roblox camera mode to the following --> default(classic)
+- put "Recall Wrench" in the 2nd hot bar slot --> macro may bug out and not automatically do it
+- have 5-10 things in your hotbar
--make sure UI Navigation is turned ON in your Roblox settings -unequip your “grey mouse” pet if you have some equipped since they give you a speed bonus that will break the macro
+- make sure UI Navigation is turned ON in your Roblox settings
+- unequip your “grey mouse” pet if you have some equipped since they give you a speed bonus that will break the macro

 Features: